kishoretvk/jsonAI/README.md

 # JsonAI — Production-Ready Structured JSON Generation with LLMs

+## Environment Configuration

+This project uses separate environment files for dev, qa, perf, cte, and prod, each located at the project root as `.env.dev`, `.env.qa`, `.env.perf`, `.env.cte`, and `.env.prod`.
+These files contain environment-specific variables for OIDC, metrics, tracing, and service endpoints.
+All files use the same variable structure for consistency and ease of deployment.
+See the `examples/stripe_schemas/` directory for environment-specific schema configs.

 JsonAI is a comprehensive Python library for generating structured JSON data using Large Language Models (LLMs).
 It provides enterprise-grade features including robust JSON schema validation, multiple model backends, REST API, React frontend, CLI interface, and production deployment configurations.

 Current version: 0.15.1